Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 - *2022.09* Second-class Scholarship of Harbin Institute of Technology, Shenzhen

 # 📖 Educations
-- *2021.09 - 2024.1 (expected)*, Master of Engineering in Computer Science and Technology, Department of Computer Science and Technology, Harbin Institute of Technology, Shenzhen (HITSZ)
+- *2023.08 - 2024.5 (expected)*, Master of Science in Electronics, School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore
-- *2017.09 - 2021.06*, Bachelor of Engineering in Software Engineering, Department of Computer Science, Wuhan University (WHU)
+- *2019.09 - 2023.07*, Bachelor of Engineering in Information Engineering, School of Optoelectronic Science and Engineering, University of Electronic Science and Technology of China (UESTC), Sichuan, China

 <!-- # 💬 Invited Talks